AAngelovski/Book-Explorer/README.md

 Manage Bookshelf: Edit, remove, or organize your bookshelf as you see fit.
 Responsive Design: Enjoy a seamless experience on both desktop and mobile devices.

+**Testin**
+To access test user details for this application, please send an email to angelovskiandrej@hotmail.com with the subject "Access Request."
+I will provide you with the necessary credentials after verifying your request.